ClosedNon-Profit

 DJ · Australia

-The Community Justice Group Program provides funding across Queensland for Community Justice Groups to support Aboriginal and Torres Strait Islander defendants and victims in court and to develop community strategies to address justice-related issues.
+The program provides grant funding for Community Justice Groups across Queensland to provide court support to Aboriginal and Torres Strait Islander defendants and victims and to develop community strategies to address justice-related issues.
 Total funding includes support for the Domestic and Family Violence Enhancement Program and the Aurukun Restorative Justice Program.

 Location